ONEARMY/community-platform/packages/documentation/docs/Frontend Development/overview.md

 ```

 - Add a case for the imported icon to the `Glyph` const.
-  Then you'll be able to use the new icon anywere in the project by importing the `Icons` component and use it as described above.
+  Then you'll be able to use the new icon anywhere in the project by importing the `Icons` component and use it as described above.

 ## Inconsistencies